dustinpfister/blog_posts/_posts/threejs-vector3.md

 ## 7 - Finding the distance between two vectors.

-The length method of Vector3 returns the distance from the origin, but what if you want the distance from another instance of Vector3?
-For that there is the distance method.
+The length method of Vector3 returns the distance from the origin, but what if I want the distance from one instance of vector3 to another that might not be the origin then I will want to use the distanceTo method of the vector3 class.

 ```js
 (function () {